 The legal owner of record as appears on the current tax assessment roll or the designated lessee or agent shall be responsible for the maintenance of all landscape areas which shall be maintained so as to present a healthy, neat and orderly appearance at all times and shall be kept free from refuse and debris.
-Within three (3) months of a determination by the building official or other city-designated official, that a protected tree required to be retained on a development site (as part of an approved site development plan) or required landscaping is dead or severely damaged or diseased, the protected tree or landscaping shall be replaced by the owner in accordance with the standards specified in this chapter (chapter 12-6).
-The building official may approve additional time appropriate to the growing season of the species in question, not to exceed one (1) year.
+Within three (3) months of a determination by the building official or other city-designated officialCity's designated arborist, that a protected tree required to be retained on a development site (as part of an approved site development plan) or required landscaping is dead or severely damaged or diseased, the protected tree or landscaping shall be replaced by the owner in accordance with the standards specified in this chapter (chapter 12-6).
+The building officialCity's designated arborist may approve additional time appropriate to the growing season of the species in question, not to exceed one (1) year.

 All portions of any irrigation system shall be continuously maintained in a condition such that the intent of an irrigation design is fulfilled.
-Such irrigation shall promote water conservation by such methods as as drip irrigation and/or sprinkler zoning, as well as reducing the amount of irrigation as plants become established.
-Each required tree shall be served by a drip ring or bubblers or other appropriate means necessary to ensure that the entire rootball is irrigated.
-The irrigation system should be designed and located to minimize the watering of impervious surfaces.
-After the successful establishment of trees, the use of the automatic irrigation system may be discontinued.
 Uncontrolled emission of water from any pipe valve, head, emitter, or other irrigation device shall be considered evidence of non-maintenance.